 Have general salaries been rising or falling within the sector?
 It is important you know the answers to all of these questions so that you understand what level of salary you are able to request and what is realistic.
 Download our free salary guide app for your iPhone or Android to keep in touch with market rates.

 While economic recovery continues, it’s important to be realistic.
 Employers are generally still being fairly cautious and are unlikely to react kindly to wild salary demands.Employers are generally still being fairly cautious and are unlikely to react kindly to wild salary demands.
 Again, the key to this is doing your research.

 Try to not be lured into a false sense of security by the top-line salary figure.
 Make sure you do your salary sums and consider how your day-to-day costs will change; for example, you may need to travel further to reach your new workplace.
 Of course, the reverse can also be true.
 Your new salary may not be as high as you would like, however other benefits such as a company car, free health insurance, gym membership or other perks could be included.

-Find out how much you're worth, by downloading a free copy of our Salary Survey.
+Find out how much you're worth, by downloading a free copy of our Salary Guide.